jsaaiman/jsaaiman.github.io/README.md

 ### Talking about Personal Stuff:

-🎧🎵🎶 I'm passionate about music.
-I've been spending the last year learning how to produce music.
-I'm hoping to get a track signed soon.
-You can check in to www.julianpierre.com for more information <br>
+🎧🎵🎶 I'm passionate about music and have spent the last year learning how to produce music.
+I'm hoping to get a track signed soon!
+You can check www.julianpierre.com for more information.<br>
-🏃 I keenly interested in the wellness and longevity space.
-Some of the advancements in that space are really interesting.<br>
+🏃 I am keenly interested in the wellness and longevity space.
+Some advancements in this area are really interesting.<br>

 ### Languages and Tools: